cdktf/cdktf-provider-cloudflare/docs/ruleset.java.md

 - *Type:* java.lang.Boolean OR com.hashicorp.cdktf.IResolvable

-Mark whether the request’s response from origin is eligible for caching.
+Whether the request's response from the origin is eligible for caching.

-Caching itself will still depend on the cache-control header and your other caching configurations.
+Caching itself will still depend on the cache control header and your other caching configurations.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.8.2/docs/resources/ruleset#cache Ruleset#cache}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.8.4/docs/resources/ruleset#cache Ruleset#cache}

 ---